TheGoodlike13/liberty_or_death/README.md

 All I'm asking here for is some honesty about what exactly is it that you're asking me or any other poor person to install.

+What if we look for specifically server installation?
+Uh oh. [#ibm_kerberos](#ibm_kerberos) pops up.
+Just to give you some perspective on what we're dealing with here.
+Other pages when sent to [web archive](https://archive.org/) just say they take a snapshot.
+Every single IBM page has never ever been snapshot.
+That should tell you everything you need to know about the travesties we're about to face here.

+Looking over the steps, they first ask to create an Active Directory setup.
+But just to be sure, I check further in.
+And of course, it's some IBM specific thing.
+"IBM Security Guardium Key Lifecycle Manager server" they call it.
+Well, I don't have that.
+Probably.
+I just have a computor.
+With windows.
+7. NEXT!